 Putin cancels plan to storm last Ukraine holdout in Mariupol

-Russian President Vladimir Putin ordered his forces not to storm the last remaining Ukrainian stronghold in the besieged port city of Mariupol on Thursday — the sprawling Azovstal steel plant — instead telling his troops to block it "so that not even a fly can escape."
+Russian President Vladimir Putin ordered his forces not to storm the last remaining Ukrainian stronghold in the besieged port city of Mariupol on Thursday — the sprawling Azovstal steel plant — instead telling his troops to block it "so that not even a fly can get through."

 Putin said storming the facility, with its network of underground tunnels, would be "impractical."
-Hundreds of Ukrainian soldiers and civilians have been sheltering there.
+A few thousand Ukrainian troops, by the Russians' estimate, remained in the plant and its labyrinth of tunnels and bunkers spread out across about 4 square miles.
+Zelenskyy said about 1,000 civilians were also trapped.

 Shoigu said the plant was "securely blocked."

-Putin and Shoigu's comments appeared to reflect a change in strategy in Mariupol, of which the Russians previously seemed determined to take every last inch.
-But it was not clear what it would mean in practical terms.
+Another woman said some of the children's "teeth are starting to rot because they lack vitamin D. There's not enough sun."

+"Please help us," another mother begged.
+"And to those who started this war against us, I hope you feel our pain on your own skin, and that your kids can feel this pain too."

-Ukrainian officials did not comment on the latest remarks, but earlier said four buses with civilians managed to escape from the city after several unsuccessful attempts.
-Thousands more remain the city, much of which has been reduced to a smoking ruin in a nearly two-month siege, with over 20,000 people feared dead.
+Ukrainian officials did not comment on Putin's remarks, but earlier said four buses with civilians managed to escape from the city after several unsuccessful attempts.
+Thousands more remained the city, much of which has been reduced to a smoking ruin in a nearly two-month siege, with over 20,000 people feared dead.

 Ukraine's Deputy Prime Minister Iryna Vereshchuk said another attempt to evacuate civilians from Mariupol would be made Thursday, though it was not clear how the latest comments would affect that.